-The City contributes the actuarially determined amount necessary to fund the normal cost plus the amortization of the unfunded accrued liability and non-investment expenses of the GESE Trust.
+The City contributes the actuarially determined amount necessary to fund the normal

 Payback is a member's contribution to the GESE Trust for creditable service for which no regular contributions have been made.
-Contributions required for paybacks shall not be picked up by the City, but may be deducted from a
+Contributions required for paybacks shall not be picked up by the City, but may be deducted from a member's contribution.

-Plan members contribute ten percent member's contribution.
 See page 9 for payback details.